This Haystacks recipe are an easy no-bake treat you can make year round. Made with just a few ingredients this treat ready can be ready in no time.

 Usually, haystacks are made with butterscotch chips, and they are perfectly fine to use.
 We don’t love butterscotch (though I do have a cat named Butterscotch), so I chose to use peanut butter chips.

-Some call these haystack cookies but I think of them more like a candy.
+Some call these haystack cookies but I think of them more like candy.
 While there are hundreds of no-bake cookies this just doesn’t fit the bill for me.
 Tell me your thoughts in the comments, I’d love to hear what you think.

 Ingredients

 I often make holiday haystacks year round just swapping out the red and green M&Ms for the multi-colored.
-The mini version works better as the regular size M&Ms seem to overpower the candy.
+The mini version works better as the regular-size M&Ms seem to overpower the candy.

 - Chow Mein Noodles